matry/editor/README.md

 ## Matry

-The Matry Editor can most easily be described as "vim for UI designers."
+Matry can most easily be described as "vim for design."
-It's a keyboard-driven UI design tool that is intended to bridge the gap between designers and developers, and takes inspiration from several ideas I developed while working on Matry as [a programming language](https://github.com/matry/tree-sitter-matry).
+It's a keyboard-driven UI/UX tool that is geared toward design engineers, and takes inspiration from several ideas I developed while working on Matry as [a programming language](https://github.com/matry/tree-sitter-matry).

 ## Design Principles